Special Feature: Products Sally Recommends

 To avoid all the murdering and most of the slicing, you can purchase frozen lobster tails so that the hard work is already done for you.
 If the lobster is not cut in half lengthwise, you will have to bring yourself to do so.
 Seafood purists will insist that the lobster is not as fresh when it is frozen.
 If it eases your conscience to purchase frozen lobster, the taste difference will be worth it.

 - Place the lobster flesh-side down on the grill.
 Charcoal grilling may provide a bit of extra flavor, while gas grilling cooks the lobster more evenly.
 Both charcoal and gas grilling will bring out the extra flavors that only surface when a lobster is prepared in this method.

 - After about four or five minutes, or when the golden grill marks appear on the lobster flesh, turn the lobster over with the shell-side down.

 - Baste the lobster meat a few times with butter, or a tasty combination of butter, garlic, lemon juice, salt and pepper.
 You don't have to baste the lobster, but adding even a bit of butter, you will make the meat tenderer.

 - Remove the lobster from the grill after about three or four minutes of cooking on the shell-side.
 The lobster flesh should be firm and opaque.
 Be careful not to overcook the lobster, as doing so will create a rubbery, unappetizing mess.

-Grilled lobster makes for an elegant, gourmet dinner, especially when served with grilled vegetables.
+Grilled lobster makes for an elegant, gourmet dinner, especially when served with grilled vegetables made in one of the best electric barbecue grills for cooking scrumptious lobster and other food items.
 Grilled lobster is also delicious in lobster salad or covered in Hollandaise sauce with two perfectly poached eggs for luxurious eggs Benedict.